Why Is My Electric Bill So High in the Summer? 7 Reasons for Chapel Hill, NC Homeowners

 Three outdoor AC units

 It’s normal to have an increased power bill during summer.
 Temperatures in Chapel Hill, NC, can reach the upper 80s and 90s during the summer months.
-You’ll naturally run your air conditioner more during this time, which means you’ll use more power.
+You’ll naturally run your air conditioner more during this time, which means you’ll use more power and pull more kilowatt-hours from the grid.

 2. You Pay Higher Electric Rates in Summer in Chapel Hill, NC